-sensor group specifies one or more schema paths from which data is streamed to the collector destination group specifies the destination addresses (and ports) that the router uses to send the telemetry data persistent subscription associates a sensor group with a destination group and specifies streaming options for the telemetry data.
-For example, the subscription mode can be specified (ON_CHANGE, SAMPLE, or TARGET_DEFINED) for the subscription.
+sensor group specifies one or more schema paths from which data is streamed to the collector destination group specifies the destination addresses (and ports) that the router uses to send the telemetry data persistent associates a sensor group with a destination group and specifies streaming options for the telemetry data.
+For example, the subscription mode can options for the telemetry data.
+For example, the subscription mode can be specified (ON CHANGE, SAMPLE, or TARGET DEFINED) for the subscription.